 This painting was a challenge!
 It took a lot of concentration to paint all the diagonal lines that make up the Forth Rail Bridge.
 I was beginning to think, like the real thing it was never going to be finished!
 Once that was out of the way, I had great fun painting the colourful brollies, raincoats, wellies and sailboats.
 I enjoyed painting the bright red pillar-box too.
 I’ve often thought it was quite a strange place to position one.
 I wonder how often a letter has blown out to sea before it could be safely deposited through the slot?

 One day when my daughter Sophie was only five we tried to point out that there was a train going over the bridge.
 “Where is it?” she said.
-“Right there, going along the middle” we replied.
+“Right there, going along the middle” I replied.
 “Ohhh” she said, “I thought it went up and down the arches!” ....now that would be fun!